Projects

-Research & development projects
+Research development projects for social change

-for equity and safety in school communities
+equity and safety

 Social media: @improvisaatio.muutosvoimana